10 ways to open the Device Manager in Windows 10

-Device Manager is a handy Windows tool that allows you to do things like: find unknown hardware devices, update drivers, disable hardware components from inside your computer, and so on.
+Device Manager is a useful tool that allows you to do things like: find unknown hardware devices, update drivers, disable hardware components from inside your computer, and so on.
 To use it, you must first know how to open it.
-To help you, we have compiled eight methods that you can use in Windows 10, Windows 7, and Windows 8.1.
-Here are all the ways of starting Device Manager:
+To help you, we have compiled ten methods that you can use to open the Device Manager in Windows 10, including using commands, shortcuts, and search.
+Here they are:

-There is a second method of accessing the Device Manager using the Control Panel.
-After you open the Control Panel, click "View by Category," in the top-right corner.
+There is also another method of accessing the Device Manager using the Control Panel.
+After you open the Control Panel, click "View by Category" in the top-right corner.

 You are shown a list of shortcuts, and one of them is Device Manager.
 Click on it.